- All the parts of an acoustic guitar explained!

 Taylor's Academy 10e boasts many of the same player-friendly features that have made the brand legendary.
 These features include an extremely comfortable and fast-playing neck profile, bracing patterns that enhance the guitar's natural voice, and solid Sitka spruce and ebony tonewoods used in the construction.

 Acoustic guitar bracing refers to a lattice of wood strips on the underside of the guitar top (soundboard) to give to more structural integrity.
-The bracing uses struts of light but strong timber in a specific pattern to keep the top from succumbing to string tension over time.
+The bracing uses light but strong timber struts in a specific pattern to keep the top from succumbing to string tension over time.